legacysurvey/legacysurvey/pages/dr8/description.rst

     `DESI Legacy Surveys Imaging Data Release 7`_.

 DECam
-    `Dark Energy Camera`_ on the NOAO Blanco 4-meter telescope.
+    `Dark Energy Camera`_ on the Blanco 4-meter telescope.

 maggie
     Linear flux units, where an object with an AB magnitude of 0 has a